aws-samples/automating-livestream-video-monitoring/broadcast-monitoring-ui/readme.md

 1. To use the existing amplify backend, set up amplify configuration

    ```
-   $ amplify init
+   $ amplify pull

    For more information on AWS Profiles, see:
    https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html

    ?
 Do you want to use an AWS profile?
 Yes
    ?
-Please choose the profile you want to use [edm-amplify] <-- pick your own
+Please choose the profile you want to use [default] <-- pick your own
    ?
 Which app are you working on? d2uuxfjdxgg2k4 <-- use the value presented by the CLI
    Backend environment 'dev' found.
 Initializing...
    ?
 Choose your default editor: Sublime Text    <-- pick your own